Skip to main content

 Crete is a special place.
 A place where you will experience true hospitality.
 Where you’ll meet warm, honest, and maybe a little stubborn (hey, that's Crete) people who will welcome you like family.
 History is everywhere, you've got the Palace of Knossos, one of the most important archaeological sites in Europe, and the Heraklion Archaeological Museum.
 And the food?
 Next level.
 Deeply local, fresh, and unapologetically Cretan.

-Rocky coastline with turquoise waters and distant mountains under a clear blue sky.
-The shoreline is rugged with sparse vegetation.
+Rocky coastline with clear turquoise water and rugged mountains in the background under a clear blue sky.

 Heraklion’s hidden gem: The Tomb of Nikos Kazantzakis